-Once you have zeroed in on the category of mutual funds, the next step is to choose a mutual fund scheme under the selected category.
+Once you have zeroed in on the category of India mutual funds, the next step is to choose a mutual fund scheme in India under the selected category.

 A fund manager’s expertise and track record should be a major factor that drives your decision-making towards investing in a fund as you are solely depending on his experience to manage a portfolio for you.

-The quality of the business and management also defines the returns that you will get in the long run.
+The quality of the Mutual Fund business and management also defines the returns that you will get in the long run.

 The portfolio turnover ratio shows the frequency of stock purchases and sales facilitated by fund managers in a mutual fund portfolio.
 Changes in the portfolio are to be expected from time to time.
 But how frequently they occur matters as it could be a good way to assess the fund manager’s conviction behind each change in the portfolio and that it is not just a trial and error process.